etdsoft/dradis_simple/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
+5. Review our [Contributor's Agreement](https://github.com/dradis/dradisframework/wiki/Contributor%27s-agreement).
+Sending us a pull request means you have read and accept to this agreement
-5. Create new Pull Request
+6. Create new Pull Request